lamech/wfmucast/README.md

 I assume you know how to set up HTML::Mason.
 If you don't, Google, CPAN, or https://masonbook.houseabsolute.com/book/ will get you started.

+**Next Steps**

+Redo the whole thing in something more respectably modern (Node.js?), with proper tests.